Yitzhak Kroizer

-Biography
+Early life and background

-Kroizer is the son of Yehuda Kroizer, The local rabbi in Mitzpe Yeriho and the leader of Yeshivat Haraayon Hayehudi, an organization founded by Meir Kahane.
-He served in the Israel Defense Forces and fought in the Second Lebanon War.
+Kroizer is the son of Yehuda Kroizer, the local rabbi in Mitzpe Yeriho and the leader of Yeshivat HaRaayon HaYehudi, an organization founded by Meir Kahane.

+He served in the Israel Defense Forces, and fought in the Second Lebanon War.
 In 2007, two of his brothers died in a car accident.
 Before entering politics, Kroizer was a farmer, and later ran a construction company.

+Political career

-Kroizer is a member of Otzma Yehudit, and was given the fourth spot on its list in 2020.
-He was not elected as the party won no seats.
-In 2022, Kroizer was given fifteenth spot the party's joint list with the Religious Zionist Party and Noam ahead of that year's election.
-Kroizer was not elected as the list won 14 seats, but entered the Knesset on 1 January 2023 following the resignation of Amihai Eliyahu as part of the Norwegian Law.
+Kroizer is a member of the Otzma Yehudit party, and was given the fourth spot on its list in 2020.
+However, he was not elected as the party won no seats.

+In 2022, Kroizer was given the fifteenth spot on the party's joint list with the Religious Zionist Party and Noam ahead of that year's election.
+Kroizer was not elected as the list won 14 seats.

+Knesset tenure

+He entered the Knesset on 1 January 2023, following the resignation of MK Amihai Eliyahu, who forfeited his seat to become a minister as part of the Norwegian Law.

+In July 2023, Kroizer was selected to serve on the Judicial Selection Committee.
+Kroizer argued in September 2023 that the Israeli Supreme Court "tramples other authorities and citizens in Israel".
+Legislation sponsored by Kroizer to imprison children under the age of 14 for terror-related manslaughter advanced in the Knesset in June 2023.

+2023 comments on Gaza

+On 5 November 2023, Kroizer explicitly called for the deaths of all residents of the Gaza Strip during an Army Radio interview.
+During the interview, Kroizer stated:“The Gaza Strip should be flattened, and there should be one sentence for everyone there – death.
+We have to wipe the Gaza Strip off the map.
+There are no innocents there.”

-Personal Life
+Personal life

-Kroizer is married and has three children.
-He resides in Natur.
+Kroizer is married, and has three children.
+He resides in Natur, a settlement in the Golan Heights.